vmasanas/ProcsIT.Dnn.OpenIdConnect/Provider/README.md

 # ProcsIT.Dnn.AuthServices.OpenIdConnect
 OpenIdConnect provider for DNN (DotNetNuke).

-This is a limited implementation of OpenIdConnect.
-I've tested this with IdentityServer4 with grant type: 'authorization_code'.
+This is an implementation of OpenIdConnect with hybrid flow.
+Tested with IdentityServer4.